 Samantha Pineda Sierra is a director, producer, and writer.
-Her work explores yearning, loneliness, and mental distress through the use of magic realism.
-After graduating with a bachelor’s degree in media and communication, she studied film in England, Australia, Cuba, and Canada.
-She’s been part of Berlinale Talents, the Oaxaca Film Lab in collaboration with the Sundance Film Institute, and FONCA’s Jóvenes Creadores.
-Her films have been in more than 100 film festivals, winning several prizes.
+After graduating with a bachelor’s degree in media and communication from ITESM Mexico, she studied film at the University of Essex in England, EICTV in Cuba, IFSS in Australia, and UBC Vancouver, where she is currently pursuing an MFA in Film Production and Creative Writing.
+She participated in Berlinale Talents FICG31, Blood Window TV, the Oaxaca Film Lab in collaboration with the Sundance Film Institute, and FONCA’s Jóvenes Creadores.
+Her short films include El Pescador (11) and Ascensión (16), which were both nominated for Ariel Awards.

 Johanna Pyykkö has a bachelor’s degree in film directing from the Norwegian Film School.
 She has made award-winning shorts and been in writers’ rooms on several drama series, one being the critically acclaimed Home Ground (Heimebane) (18– ).
 Her short The Manila Lover (19) premiered in competition at the 58th Semaine de la Critique during Cannes, and her short My Sister Dances (19) premiered in the International Competition at Lago Film Fest.